How Temecula Affordable Dentist Sedation Dentistry Can Help You Relax

 What is sedation dentistry in Temecula?

 Our sedation dentistry uses medication to help patients relax during dental procedures.
 It’s sometimes referred to as “sleep dentistry,” although that’s not entirely accurate.
 Patients are usually awake except for those who are under general anesthesia.
 We offer nitrous oxide sedation and oral sedation.
 This allows the patient to relax during all dental procedures.

 The levels of sedation used include:

 - Deep sedation and general anesthesia.
-You will get medications that will make you either almost unconscious or totally unconscious — deeply asleep — during the procedure.
-While you are under general anesthesia, you cannot easily be awakened until the effects of the anesthesia wear off or are reversed with medication.
+You get medications that will make you almost unconscious.
+While you are under general anesthesia, you cannot easily be awakened.
+You must wait until the effects of the anesthesia wear off.
+We can also reverse the effects of medication.

-Regardless of which type of sedation you receive, you’ll also typically need a local anesthetic — numbing medication at the site where the dentist is working in the mouth — to relieve pain if the procedure causes any discomfort.
+Along with sedation, you’ll also need a local anesthetic.
+Locals are numbing medication at the site where the Dentist is working in the mouth.
+We use local sedation to relieve pain if the procedure causes any discomfort.

 Dental sedation is perfectly safe.
 Most of our patients report minor or no side effects from sedation.
 Pain management and sedation make invasive procedures far more comfortable.
 We also use it for procedures that take a long time or for patients afraid of the Dentist.
 With our affordable Dentist, the cost will not be an issue.

 Every patient reacts differently to medication and sedation.
 We can never assume that sedation dental care is perfect for everyone.
 Side effects are rare for most people.
 The following list is some of the side effects we have heard of over the years.

 - Unable to drive home from the appointment or remember the care instructions. …

 - Feeling dizzy or lightheaded.